Oneflow-Inc/libai/docs/source/tutorials/Distributed_Configuration.md

 ## Update Distributed Config with Command Line
-You can also control the parallelization strategy by **command line** paremeters as follows:
+You can also control the parallelization strategy by **command line** parameters as follows:

 ```bash
 bash tools/train.sh tools/train_net.py configs/bert_large_pretrain.py \